Lord-Chronos/URL-Shortener/readme.md

 - `/<short_url>` - A GET endpoint that accepts a short URL as a path parameter and redirects the user to the original URL.
 If the short URL is not found in the database, it returns an error message in either JSON or HTML format.
     - JSON Example: `$ curl -X GET -H 'Content-Type: application/json' http://localhost:3000/23c73f`

+**Note:** Currently, the return URL is for localhost even if the server is remote.

 # Directory Structure
 ```